theappleman/bedrocklinux-website/markdown/1.0alpha3/clients.md

 	{class="cmd"} make

-If you receive an error about `-all-static`, note that at least one person who had such an error reported some succes compiling febootstrap by commenting out the line containing `init_LDFLAGS = -all-static` from `/tmp/febootstrap-VERSION/helper/Makefile` and replacing it with `init_LDFLAGS = -static.`
+If you receive an error about `-all-static`, note that at least one person who had such an error reported some success compiling febootstrap by commenting out the line containing `init_LDFLAGS = -all-static` from `/tmp/febootstrap-VERSION/helper/Makefile` and replacing it with `init_LDFLAGS = -static.`